- Riveted Press

 The characters of the girls are definitely for me the best part of the narrative.
 Their particular style of anarchy is quite St Trinian’s and so resonates with my own brand of subversion.

-It’s a complex plot with deep nuances of trauma-based behaviours, innate personalities and individual gifts, self-loathing, judgemental attitudes and mother-child relationships.
+It’s a complex plot with such deep themes as trauma-based behaviours, innate personalities and individual gifts, self-loathing, judgemental attitudes and mother-child relationships.
 For me, the stand-out of the entirety is the sisterhood.
 Some of us have formed sisterhoods – some of those of necessity as we lacked the blood connection of such – but the ruffian Whittle sisters, despite differences in characters and attitudes, are so truly bonded in one band, or perhaps gang is a better word, that they are able to face down any adversity.
-I have no doubt that many readers will love this story, in particular for the eccentricity of the characters, and would very likely be wishing they could replicate the ‘living wild’ in the Midlands for themselves.
-It’s a 3 🌳🌳🌳rating from me for readers from around Year 4 to Year 7/8.

 Leave a comment